kensmosis/BuildABook/README.md

 ## Special commands to produce individual poems and stories for editing or submission.

+`ITEM=$name [ANON=1] make item`  Generates a standalone pdf of the piece (using the correct poem, flash-fiction, or story) format.
+It extracts all the info from the status file.  $name is the entry in the status.txt file.
+This excludes the prefix and suffix.I.e., if `story_foo.md` is the file, but `foo` appears in `status.txt`, we would use `foo`.

 The output is print-ready on 8.5 x 11.
 The format can be modified as required for submissions.
-Any file in `src/` can be produced this way, but it is recommended only for files starting with `poem_`, `flash_`, and `story_` (which have these designations to help you choose).
-Also note that the formatting IN the pieces themselves (i.e. line breaks, blank lines, etc) assume the correct choice of type in the output.
-They will look incorrect with other types!

-`ITEMTYPE=$type ITEM=$name [ANON=1] make item` generates `out/$name.pdf` from the single poem or story or flash-fiction `src/$name.md` as described below.

-`poem`		No indent, linebreaks respected, blank lines are stanza breaks (without a blank line in output).

-`story`		Indent, linebreaks ignored, blank lines are par breaks (no blank line in output).

-`flash`		No indent, linebreaks ignored, blank lines are par breaks (with a blank line in output).
+In this sample setup, the status file is `stories_status.txt`, but in general it would be `status.txt` for a collection.
+It must have the `Format` field discussed below for collections.

 An optional `ANON=1` can be used as well to produce output without any identifying info (and just "copyrighted" in the header), as needed for some contests, etc. NOTE: this only affects the print output.
 Such info may be included as pdf metadata, but usually contests only care about the print output.

+`make cleanitems`	Removes all item-related output (for all items, not any specific one).

 ## Examples